-Unlike a planP1, planX1, or planX2 subscription container, no data is added to the Air SIM itself when adding a Virtual SIM.
+Unlike a planP1, planX1, planX2, planX3, plan-US-max, or plan-US-NA subscription container, no data is added to the Air SIM itself when adding a Virtual SIM.
 Instead, the Virtual SIM is associated with your Air SIM within the Soracom platform.

 Because the Virtual SIM's IMSI will be associated with an Air SIM, when a device using the Air SIM establishes a WireGuard connection with Soracom, Arc will automatically map the Virtual SIM IMSI to the Air SIM IMSI.
 As a result, even though the device is connected to Soracom using a non-cellular connection, it will still be identified as the Air SIM.
 In turn, when the device accesses Soracom platform services such as Beam, Funnel, Funk, and Harvest, the connections will continue to appear as coming from the same Air SIM.

 Adding a Virtual SIM as a Subscription Container to an existing Air for Cellular SIM is supported for the following SIMs: